Taco Bell has brought back one of its most beloved items

 “The double decker taco holds a deep space in the hearts of our Taco Bell Fans,” Taylor Montgomery, Chief Marketing Officer, admitted in a statement.
 “The insane amount of love for this product from fans across our social platforms was impossible to ignore.”

-Last year, the double decker squared off with another nearly forgotten menu item, the Enchirito, and lost.
+Last year, the double decker squared off against another nearly forgotten menu item, the Enchirito, and lost.
+At the time, Taco Bell asked fans to vote to bring back one of the “retired” food items.

-Montgomery said the company listened to their customer feedback and chose to bring back the double decker anyway.
+Montgomery said the company listened to its customer feedback and chose to bring back the double decker anyway.

+“The sentiment was particularly strong following last year’s spirited face-off with the Enchirito,” Montgomery said.
+“We listened to what our fans wanted from us and knew we couldn’t deny them the joy of the Double Decker Taco any longer.”

 For the uninitiated, the double decker is made up of items already on hand at Taco Bell locations.
 The base is a hard shell wrapped in a soft tortilla adhered with a layer of refried beans.
 The fillings are the usual suspects: seasoned ground beef, lettuce and cheese.